mode2io/blog/content/posts/saltstack-reactor-dns.md

 * utilize open source [plugins](https://github.com/saltstack-formulas/ec2-autoscale-reactor) to react to AWS events
 * react to systems being out of desired state
 * automatically add a system to DNS, monitoring, inventory control systems upon creation or remove it from the same after destruction
-* using Salt's [RESTful API](https://docs.saltstack.com/en/develop/ref/netapi/all/salt.netapi.rest_cherrypy.html), allow your application to send events to your infrastructure
+* using Salt's [RESTful API], allow your application to send events to your infrastructure

 Automation of infrastructure provisioning and deprovisioning is an important part of any dynamic DevOps or Cloud infrastructure, and this is just one tool in a tool chest of many to help accomplish that.